OpenBankingUK/knowledge-base-pub/standards/dcr.md

 https://openbankinguk.github.io/dcr-docs-pub/v3.3/dynamic-client-registration.html#data-dictionary
 " class="external-link" rel="nofollow">DCR v3.3 - Data Dictionary</a>.
 The column Location specifies whether the field should be included in requests, responses or both.

+### **Does a TPP have to register all their redirect URIs with each bank?
+How should a TPP handle redirect URIs to direct to a merchant website instead of their website?**

+It is necessary to register the redirect URI with each ASPSP.

+If the TPP wants to carry out redirects to a site not owned by the TPP, the TPP would still need to register the redirect URI with the OBIE directory.
+They would subsequently need to update their client registrations (using DCR PUT requests if supported) with each ASPSP.